NKULiu/Code-Data-manuscript-IISE/README.md

-This folder provides codes and data which reproduce the simulations and real data analysis in a manuscript submitted to IISE.
+This folder provides codes and data which reproduce the simulations and real data analysis of the paper published on IISE.